lorenzo-rovigatti/PatchyParticles/README.md

 The default behaviour is to compile `PatchyParticles` with full optimisations enabled (that is, with the options `-O3 -ffast-math -DNDEBUG` or `-fast -DNDEBUG` if the code is compiled with gcc or icc, respectively).
 The code can also be compiled with optimisations and debug flags (`make g=1`) or with debug flags only (`make dbg=1`).

 At the end of the compilation stage there will be two executables: `PatchyParticles` and `generator`.
+Note that if you don't use `dbg=1`, by default the `-march=native` flag is used.
+If you want to compile and run the code on computers with different architectures, remove that flag from the makefile.

 ## Usage